philamp/jellygrail/README.md

 5. Jellyfin is ready to run and preconfigured with corresponding libraries on http://your_system_ip:8096.
     - Initialize the user and language and don't do anoything else (don't add librairies)
     - You can also disable Jellyfin at config time and point your plex Libraries to the ``./Video_Library/virtual/movies/`` and ``./Video_Library/virtual/shows/`` folders.
+      - If you don't need the filesystem fallback functionnality and use Plex, you can as well point your Plex libraries to folders inside ``./Video_Library/actual/rar2fs_*/``.
 6. For TV/Projector usage : it's recommended to use _Kodi + Jellyfin add-on_ on an Android TV device (or LibreELEC/Coreelec on specific devices).
 7. On Mobile device, you can install Jellyfin app and switch to native included player in its settings (in other words: avoid the webview player because it leads Jellyfin to do unnecessary transcoding)
 8. Beware to have a paid RD account: